danfuzz/samizdat/CONTRIBUTING.md

     agents to act as my agent, for the purpose of copyright management of my contributions to this project.
   * All code I contribute to this project is my own original work.
-  * I have permission to contribute to this project under these terms.
+  * I am not subject to any obligation that prevents me from contributing to this project under these terms.

   Signed,
   [your real name]